ssabug/fxseq/README.md

 ### Windows
  - get the pre-built **.vst3** folder in **Releases** or build it (see below).
  - put it in your VST3 folder
- - copy the folders `Ressources/skins` and `Ressources/presets` in the github files
  - create the folder `C:\Users\YourUsername\ssabug\fxseq`
+ - copy the folders `Ressources/skins` and `Ressources/presets` from the github files
- - paste the above folders into
+ - paste the folders into the created one

 ## Building
 ### Linux